-We then walked outside to inspected the baghouse.
+We then walked outside to inspect the baghouse.
 There was some debris in the area under the baghouse, but it was contained in the walled off area of the baghouse.
-Mr. Tynan said that recently, all the bags were replaced.
-He said that the area is inspected regularly for malfunctioning bags, and that all the bags area replaced about once per year.
+Mr. Tynan said that the area is inspected regularly for malfunctioning bags, and that all the bags area replaced about once per year.